Management container/pod

 When running Akamas from a kubernetes cluster, the suggested patterns are:

 to use the management pod to store all YAML resource files needed to create all systems, components, telemetry instances, workflows, and studies.
-These files should be saved in a subfolder inside the persisted
+These files should be saved in a subfolder inside the persisted /work

-folder.use the management pod as a worker machine whenever you need to connect to an internal machine in the same Kubernetes namespace to perform some tasks.
-The important thing to note is that to successfully connect to the management-pod from other resources such as workflow tasks or telemetry instances, you must use the hostname
+use the management pod as a worker machine whenever you need to connect to an internal machine in the same Kubernetes namespace to perform some tasks.
+The important thing to note is that to successfully connect to the management-pod from other resources such as workflow tasks or telemetry instances, you must use the hostname management-pod

 .
-This is crucial: it's not the pod name such asmanagement-pod-6dd8b7f898-8xwzf
+This is crucial: it's not the pod name such as management-pod-6dd8b7f898-8xwzf

 .
-Just usehostname: management-pod
+Just use hostname: management-pod

 or the workflow/telemetry instance will fail.